lisp-mirror/eql5/examples/M-modules/quick/Tic-Tac-Toe/README.txt

 Since the logic of the buttons is defined in the QML file, changes to properties will be reflected immediately by the UI.

+Please see also "../qml-lisp/qml/example.lisp" for documentation on calling Lisp functions from QML.

 TIP
 ===

-In order to have uniform access to QML objects from both JS and Lisp functions, it is convenient to set both 'id:' and 'objectName:' to the same name.
+In order to have uniform access to QQuickItems from both QML and Lisp functions, it is convenient to set both 'id:' and 'objectName:' to the same name.